Pakistanis in Bahrain

 Pakistanis in Bahrain comprise Pakistani people living as expatriates or immigrants in Bahrain and their locally born descendants.
 The Overseas Pakistanis Foundation estimates that the population of Pakistanis in Bahrain stands at 110,000 as of 31 December 2014.
-The Pakistani community maintains two schools, the Pakistan School, Bahrain (managed by parents elected board, Patron in chief- Ambassador of Islamic Republic of Pakistan) and Pakistan Urdu School which educates community youth.
+The Pakistani community maintains two schools, the Pakistan School, Bahrain (managed by a parents-elected board, with the Ambassador of the Islamic Republic of Pakistan as the patron-in-chief) and Pakistan Urdu School which educates community youth.

 For the welfare of the Pakistani community in Bahrain, the Pakistan Club has been established in Manama, which holds numerous events such as Iftar Nights and National Day celebrations.

 Profession and integration

 The British Army in the past sent its most reliable force from Punjab and India to Bahrain.
 The presence of Pakistanis in Bahrain dates back to 1950.
 Bahrain is the first Arab country to grant citizenship to people who had served its country.
 A Pakistani can be granted citizenship after working for the government for 25 years.
 Up to 30,000 Pakistanis are thought to have obtained Bahraini citizenship.